Privacy Policy

 11.1 Age Restrictions

-Our Services are not directed to individuals under 18 years of age.
-We do not knowingly collect personal information from children under 18 without parental consent.
+The Association's Services are not directed to individuals under 18 years of age.
+The Association does not knowingly collect personal information from children under 18 without parental consent.

 11.2 Ministry Youth Programs

-If your ministry serves minors and uses our platform to manage youth programs:
+If a Member's ministry serves minors and uses the platform to manage youth programs:

-- You are responsible for obtaining parental consent
+- The Member is responsible for obtaining parental consent

-- You must comply with COPPA and applicable youth privacy laws
+- The Member must comply with COPPA and applicable youth privacy laws

-- We recommend limiting data collection to necessary information only
+- The Association recommends limiting data collection to necessary information only

-- Use privacy settings to restrict access to minor information
+- Members should use privacy settings to restrict access to minor information

 11.3 Parental Rights